 What you need to do

 Toll payment providers (currently AirportlinkM7, Flow and go via) offer a full customer account, a short term pass or a toll pass.
 Toll payment providers can advise on the best product for your purposes.

 You can set up an account or pay your toll online, over the phone or by visiting a customer service centre or participating retailer.
 Use the links in the table above to visit the toll payment providers’ websites for more details.

 Customer Account options

 Account products are interoperable allowing the motorist to use their account to pay for travel on any toll road in Australia.

-- Tag account – Once this account is set up, a tag is issued and can be fitted to the windscreen of your vehicle.
+- Tag account – Once this account is set up, a tag can be fitted to the windscreen of your vehicle.
 When the vehicle passes under the tolling point, the tag is detected and the toll amount is automatically deducted from your tag account.

 - Video/Plate account – If you prefer not to use a tag, you can opt for a video account.
 When your vehicle passes under the tolling point, an image is taken of your registration number plate and the toll amount plus a video matching fee is automatically deducted from your toll video account.
 In most cases, this type of account also includes an additional fee to cover the cost of identifying the vehicle.

 - Business account – This account is for business customers only.
 You can link all your business vehicles to one account for ease of making toll payments.
 Contact toll payment providers regarding their conditions for business accounts.